 All visits must be pre-arranged!

 This cottage stands in a bush setting about 250 metres from the Community Building and provides simple but comfortable facilities.
-It is suitable for one person who would like to share in the life of the Brothers, but can accommodate a twin-share arrangement.
+It is suitable for one person who would like to share in the life of the Brothers.

 The Brothers do not exist in a vacuum.
 There are many hidden costs such as rates, power, gas, food, a community of Brothers to welcome you and a building that took a year-and-a-half to build.
-The charge of $50 to $60 per night covers simple accommodation and food.
 Visitors are required to get their own breakfast and lunch in the Community Building.
 The Brothers will provide a cooked evening meal.

 Meals, as well as toilet and bathroom facilities, are located at or adjacent to the Community Building.